-If water is being returned to a water source after use, it is still considered a water use and must be included in the proposed water use volume; however, this may need to be considered when assessing capacity and potential effects.
+If water is being returned to a water source after use, this may need to be considered when assessing capacity and potential effects.
 Applicants intending to return water to a water source should include the following information:

 - Volume and rate of water returned to the source (cubic meters per day or year); and - Treatment or mitigation methods used prior to returning the water to the source.